JanusGraph/janusgraph/CONTRIBUTING.md

 ## Create a new branch

-First, you need to decide which release branch (e.g., `master`, `v0.2`) to create the feature branch from.
-If you intend to add a new feature, then `master` is the right branch.
-Bug fixes however should also be applied to other releases, so you should create your feature branch from the release branch with the lowest version number that is still active (e.g., `v0.2`).
-When in doubt, ask on [janusgraph-dev](https://lists.lfaidata.foundation/g/janusgraph-dev).
-Changes to all release branches will also be merged into `master`.

-Do not develop on the release branch: feature branches are intended to be light-weight and deleted after being merged to upstream, but you should not delete your release branch, so don't use it for development.
+Do not develop on a release branch like `master`: feature branches are intended to be light-weight and deleted after being merged to upstream, but you should not delete your release branch, so don't use it for development.